 When issuing an RFP, it’s important to create your RFP evaluation criteria early.
 In fact, it should be one of the very first steps in your RFP process.
 An RFP without evaluation criteria is like a ship without a rudder — it may eventually get to the destination, but the trip there will be meandering, time consuming and difficult.
 Clearly defining your RFP evaluation criteria gives your procurement project focus and direction.

 In this blog, I’ll explore everything you need to know about RFP evaluation criteria.
 To start, I’ll provide an overview of the basics including the definition, strategies for organizing RFP criteria and a few real-world examples.
 Then, you’ll learn how to establish customized RFP criteria as a part of your RFP process.
 Finally, I’ll offer some best practices and tips to help you get started.

 Request for proposal (RFP) evaluation criteria is a set of standards that guide the scoring of vendor proposals.
 When put into practice, your RFP evaluation criteria standardizes scoring and removes subjectivity from the process.
 Proposal issuers use criteria to organize the proposal evaluation process and select the right vendor for their procurement projects.

 Generally, both internal and external teams receive the RFP evaluation criteria.
 Specifically, vendors review scoring criteria as a part of the RFP documentation.
-And, your internal stakeholders who will participate in RFP scoring use it as reference document.
+And, your internal stakeholders who will participate in RFP scoring use it as a reference document.

 In addition to improving confidence in vendor selection, having clear evaluation criteria sets expectations, ensures high-quality RFP responses and delivers fairness and transparency to the process.
 Indeed, scoring guidelines help to guide vendors to focus on the issues and areas of the RFP that are most important to you.